canonical/snap-tempest/README.md

     sudo snap install [install-OPTIONS] tempest

+## Compatibility matrix

+With version numbers not being aligned between Tempest, the various Tempest plugins, and OpenStack releases, it is not immediately obvious which set of components are compatible with each other.

+The Tempest snap simplifies testing OpenStack clouds by providing release-specific channels, which package all the correct Tempest and Tempest plugin versions for the relative OpenStack release.

-By default, tempest snap will be installed from the stable channel of the latest OpenStack release, e.g. `2023.1/stable` if `antelope` is the most recent release, unless a different channel is explicitly specified.
-This channel is generally compatible with actively developed OpenStack releases thanks to the relatively flexible alignment between Tempest and its plugins with OpenStack versions.
+The default channel for this snap is the stable channel for the latest current OpenStack release, e.g. `2023.1/stable` if Antelope is the most recent release.

-For a more tailored installation, users have the option to choose the channel that is designed for their cloud environment.
-For example, in a `yoga` OpenStack cloud, users can install tempest snap from the `yoga/stable` channel:
+To test older clouds, please specify an alternate channel.
+For example, in a Yoga OpenStack cloud, users can install the Tempest snap from the `yoga/stable`
+channel:

     sudo snap install --channel yoga/stable tempest

+Further details about the compatibility of the various components are available in the upstream documentation:
+- [OpenStack Antelope release notes - Tempest plugins]
+- [Tempest release notes]

 ## Plugins